Kon Kan

-Kon Kan is a Canadian synthpop project conceived and formed in 1988 by Barry Harris in Toronto, Ontario.
+Kon Kan is a Canadian synth-pop project conceived and formed in 1988 by Barry Harris in Toronto, Ontario.
 Kon Kan were awarded a 1990 Juno for the song "I Beg Your Pardon" and nominated for a 1991 Juno Award for the single "Puss N' Boots/These Boots Are Made for Walkin'".

 History

 Band name

 Musician Barry Harris said the name "Kon Kan" is a play on the term "Can Con", the Canadian radio regulation that states radio stations must play Canadian artists at least 30% of the time.
 Harris named the group "Kon Kan" as a subtle advertisement to Canadian stations that he was Canadian.
 However, he said the move didn't work, and he wasn't noticed by the stations until Atlantic Records signed them.

 "I Beg Your Pardon"

 "I Beg Your Pardon" was inspired in part by both the Pet Shop Boys hit single "Always on My Mind" and an increasingly prevalent use of sampling by artists such as Public Enemy, M/A/R/R/S and Coldcut.
 The track sampled Lynn Anderson's 1971 hit "(I Never Promised You a) Rose Garden", Silver Convention's 1976 hit "Get Up and Boogie (That's Right)", GQ's "Disco Nights (Rock-Freak)", Tones on Tail's "Go!", Spagna's "Call Me", National Lampoons "Disco Hotline" sketch from their That's Not Funny, That's Sick album, and the opening bars from the theme music from The Magnificent Seven (which was also well known as the theme to a commercial for Marlboro cigarettes in the 1960s).

-It was recorded part-time during weekends in a home basement midi studio in Hamilton, Ontario, in March, April and May 1988, which was where Harris met Kevin Wynne, who was hired to sing the song's verses.

-The resulting single was released in June 1988 on (now defunct) indie label Revolving Records, in Toronto.

 In a 1989 Billboard magazine interview, Harris reported it was a trip to Portugal that inspired him to write "I Beg Your Pardon", stating that he "got frustrated not getting anywhere as a DJ, so I went to Portugal to clear my mind.
 That's where the idea for 'Beg' came."
 The record was Harris' first studio project.